-- 1. Click on Add Media Asset Button. - 2.
-Click on Single Tab. - 3.
+- 1. Click on Add Media Asset button. - 2.
+Click on Single tab. - 3.
 Click URL in radio button as a Source and type the exact URL to access content (e.g., http://creek.rosenelemetary.com/default.html).
 Prior to deploying, the content must be tested and verified by applying same URL from local internet browser. - 4.
 Do not click on download check box.
 This will prevent downloading provided HTTP URL content to the local DMM hard-drive. - 5.
 Select File Type from drop down window based on URL extension. - 6.
 Enter estimated or planned playback time for this asset. - 7.
 Select the media category from Category window in which this URL fits in. - 8.
 Optionally, provide description and content owner/developer information. - 9.
 Click on Save button to review the entered information. - 10.
 Click the Close button to exit the window. - Step 2 Creating Playlist.

 Playlist is a user-defined logical group that is packaged with the compiled list of distributed digital signage assets which are being added in the shared Media Library database.
-For example, a playlist can include the intranet home page of the district office and regional school and library books catalog developed in Adobe Flash.
+For example, a playlist can include the intranet home page of the main and remote site and corporate document catalog developed in Adobe Flash.